PEM--/asv-la-soiree/devops.md

   your container gains public access within your LAN.
 Note that for both of these network configurations, I've used static IPs.

-Before creating our virtual machine, we need to setup a `provisioningScript.sh`:
+Before creating our virtual machine, we need to setup a `provisioning.sh`:
 ```sh
 #!/bin/bash
 # Overriding bad Systemd default in Docker startup script